nvuillam/node-sarif-builder/README.md

 - trivy (security)
 - and many more...

-If you are a **maintainer** of any **javascript/typescript based** SAST tool, but also IaC tool, or **any type of tool that can return a list of errors with a level of severity**, you can either read the whole [OASIS Specification](https://docs.oasis-open.org/sarif/sarif/v2.1.0/csprd01/sarif-v2.1.0-csprd01.html), or **simply use this library** to add SARIF as additional output format, so your tool will be natively compliant with any of SARIF-compliant tools !
+If you are a **maintainer** of any **javascript/typescript based** SAST tool, but also IaC tool, or **any type of tool that can return a list of errors with a level of severity**, you can either:

+- read the whole [OASIS Specification](https://docs.oasis-open.org/sarif/sarif/v2.1.0/csprd01/sarif-v2.1.0-csprd01.html) and implement it
+- **simply use this library** to add SARIF as additional output format, so your tool will be natively compliant with any of SARIF-compliant tools !

 ## Installation